zhouwen327/zhouwen327.github.io/about.md

 ## A short introduction

-I am an associate professor at Anhui Normal University, China.
-Meanwhile, a scholar visitor of the National University of Singapore (NUS).
+Since 2021, I have been an associate professor at Anhui Normal University, China.
+Meanwhile, a scholar visitor of the School of Computing, the National University of Singapore (NUS).
 My research interest focuses on virtual reality and Artificial intelligence, including deep reinforcement methods in a virtual emergency scenario, a deep learning approach for shape segmentation, as well as Visualization, and 3D retrieval based on hand sketch.

 ### Profile: